asshishkova/talentplace/README.md

 To be updated.

 ### Todo
-- Change the sign up login
+- Change the sign up logic
 - Fix style bugs
 - Deploy to Heroku — **a link to the application website will be here soon**
 - Record the video about the application